Autos, Consumer Electronics, Motorsports, Travel, Entertainment & More!

 * * * * *

-Automobiles give us the freedom to get around where, when and how we want.
-They deliver our goods.
-They entertain us.
-They can be fun to drive.
-They can be an extension of our personality, like the clothes we wear and the music that we enjoy listening to.
+Driving can be an enjoyable experience.
+Our vehicles can be an extension of our personality, like the clothes we wear and the music that we enjoy listening to.

 Automobiles are making our driving experience much safer, thanks to airbags almost everywhere, collision avoidance electronics, rear-view cameras, object sensors front and rear, better tires and vehicle structures, and more.
 Some undergoing extensive testing actually drive themselves!
 Just imagine having the option of being driven to work in the comfort and convenience of your own car, on your own schedule, while you (safely) surf the web, catch up on emails, prepare for a meeting, have a video conversation, shop or even snooze.
 That day may be closer than we think.